 There is no simple answer to the question, how hard is flight school?
 Operating an airplane is not difficult at all.
 The experience of flying is thrilling.

-However, many student pilots struggle in the beginning to get their first solo flight.
+However, many student pilots struggle to get their first solo flight.

 I cannot write the answer to the above question in one sentence or only a few words.
 You have to interpret many factors to concede why and how difficult it is to become a pilot.

 Hence I have explained why flight training is hard and which stage of your flight training can be amusing.

 How hard is flight school?

-The flight school will be challenging if the student pilot does not put effort during their ground schooling.
+The flight school will be challenging if the student pilot does not effort during their ground schooling.

 Furthermore, the early stage of a pilot’s flight training is pretty straightforward.
 It will get more laborious as you progress into advanced flying procedures and maneuvers.